smoxy-io/news-github-pages/source/tech/2024-11-17-room-temperature-electrical-control-cou.md

 cover:
 draft: false
 top: false
-preview: An old physical phenomenon, known as the Hall effect, has revealed some new tricks, according to a team co-led by researchers at Penn State and the Massachusetts Institute of Technology.
-They reported their findings, which they said have potential implications for understanding fundamental physics of quantum materials and developing applied
+preview: "An old physical phenomenon, known as the Hall effect, has revealed some new tricks, according to a team co-led by researchers at Penn State and the Massachusetts Institute of Technology.
+They reported their findings, which they said have potential implications for understanding fundamental physics of quantum materials and developing applied"
 type: post
 hide: false
 toc: false